Kansas weighs protections for faith-based adoption agencies

 TOPEKA, Kan.
 (AP) — Kansas lawmakers are considering legislation that would prevent the state from forcing faith-based adoption agencies to place children into homes that violate their religious beliefs.
+Critics predict the bill would lead to discrimination against would-be LGBT parents.

-Critics say the bill is designed to discriminate against would-be LGBT parents.
+Two identical bills, each dubbed the Adoption Protection Act , are under consideration in House and Senate committees, and each panel finished two days of hearings Wednesday.
+The bills would allow faith-based agencies contracting with the Department of Children and Families to deny adoptions to applicants based on sexual orientation or gender identity without fear of punishment from the state.

-Two identical bills dubbed the Adoption Protection Act are under consideration in House and Senate committees, and each panel finished two days of hearings Wednesday.
+Republican Rep. Susan Humphries of Wichita co-sponsors the bill and said a primary purpose behind it is to get Kansas a step ahead of potential lawsuits that have been filed against faith-based agencies in other states.

-Republican Rep. Susan Humphries of Wichita said the legislation would help get Kansas ahead of potential lawsuits that have been filed against faith-based agencies in other states.
+“In some states just the threat of legal action has caused agencies to shut down because they can’t afford to fight the battle,” said Austin Vincent, a Topeka attorney who supports the bill.

 Most Read Nation & World Stories